 Since in Bruges, we were very lucky with the weather, we enjoyed a little walk.
 It took us down the cobblestone street Katelijnestraat alongside all the small specialty shops – many of which specialized in beer, by the way.

 One of the cutest structures we noticed was the Spanoghe, a house of worship between Katelijnestraat and Stoofstraat.
-These tiny houses were commissioned by Francesca Spanoghe in the 17th century and intended for accommodating elderly women.
+These tiny houses were commissioned by Francesca Spanoghe in the 17th century and intended to accommodate elderly women.

 Another place for the pious single ladies would be the Ten Wijngaerde Begijnhuisj, Bruge’s only preserved beguinage.